sbrahma0/MOODI-MUSIC/README.md

 NVIDIA GPU
 Cuda 10.0
 ```
+MTCNN Python package is a deep learning Face recognition library.
+It should be noted that versions of MTCNN, Tensorflow and OpenCV are very specificaly compatable.
+If the versions are not followed there can un-wanted errors.

 ### Setup Instructions
 Downloading the required folders and package installations can take a while, depending on the system and internet speed.
 Clone this repository and get in it